top of page

 In their first season the Rayonaires took all before them winning the double in an undefeated season.
 It was an incredible feat with a team of men who all spoke their native tongues (although it was common to have Europeans who could speak multiple languages) There were Italians, Poles, Russians, Lithuanians, Dutch and Englishmen.
 What it demonstrated to all for the first time in the area that Football is the universal language.

-The game was on their way and whilst that first year was successful the ensuring seasons were more competitive and the Wangaratta teams found the level of the opponents constantly improving.
-Teams were been established in Whourly, Milawa, King Valley and Myrtleford.
+The game was on their way and whilst that first year was successful the ensuring seasons were more competitive, and the Wangaratta teams found the level of the opponents constantly improving.
+Teams were established in Whourly, Milawa, King Valley and Myrtleford.

 The early games were played on a grass area behind the Administration block at Bruck, and then moved to the Bruck Oval.
 In later years nomadic existence was experienced with the club moving to Appin Park, Avian Pak trotting track and in 1965 the council finally relented and gave the club a permanent home at South Wangaratta Reserve.